crgnam-publications/giant_sfn/README.md

 # A Novel Surface Feature Navigation Algorithm Using Ray Tracing
 This repository contains all files required to compile this paper.
+A pre-compiled version of the paper is available for download under releases.

-Because much of this work was done with proprietary software, the source code used to generate the results are unfortunately not available.
+*Because much of this work was done with proprietary software, the source code used to generate the results are unfortunately not available.*

 ***
 # File Structure